 Banner.
 Any sign of lightweight fabric or similar material that is permanently mounted to a pole or a building National flags, state or municipal flags, or the official flag of any institution or business shall not be considered banners.

-Base Station.
-A station located at a specific site that is authorized to communicate with mobile stations.
-The term includes all radio transceivers, antennas, coaxial cables, power supplies, and other electronics associated with a station.

 Basement.
 That portion of a structure having its floor sub-grade (below ground level) on all sides.